luborpetr/clamav4pipeline/README.md

-# clamav-scanner
+# clamav4pipeline
-The `clamav-scanner` is a command line tool which can be used to run ClamAV antivirus scan on top of specified directory.
+The `clamav4pipeline` is a command line tool which can be used to run ClamAV antivirus scan on top of specified directory.
-The latest `clamav-scanner` docker image contains latest virus database that is updated twice a day.
+The latest `clamav4pipeline` docker image contains latest virus database that is updated twice a day.

 ## Behaviour
-When the `clamav-scanner` is executed the scan progress is printed to the standard out.
+When the `clamav4pipeline` is executed the scan progress is printed to the standard out.
 Overall report is generated in specified directory at the end of the run.
-The `clamav-scanner` returns exit code `1` when there are infected files `0` otherwise.
+The `clamav4pipeline` returns exit code `1` when there are infected files `0` otherwise.

 ## Usage
 ### Docker